psychotimmy/RC2014/README.md

 Pre-formatted CP/M 2.2 image for the RC2014.
 On Linux / UNIX use:

 dd if=rc2014sio2cpm.img of=/dev/\<your cf device name\>

 to create a new copy of the image onto a 128Mb compact flash card.
+Note that you will need write access to your compact flash device.

 Includes drives A - P with the following contents: